-- Overview: How the system handles additional beer taps being added to the dispensing system. - System/environment state: System and environment operating normally. - External Stimulus: A user powers up a new Kegboard on the network with six additional taps. - Required system behavior: The kegboards send init messages to the central Kegbot server.
-The server interrogates the kegboards and adds the additional taps to the inventory of taps.
-The system continues to service the existing taps without interruption. - Response measure: There is no interruption of service to existing taps.
-Within 1 second, the new kegboard is added to the administrative interface on the KegBot web server for administration configuration.
+- Overview: Additional beer taps added to the dispensing system. - System State: System is available. - Environment state: Environment operating normally.
+Four taps exist.
+No beer is currently being dispensed. - External Stimulus: A new board is activated with six additional taps. - Required system behavior: The board send init messages to the central server.
+The server interrogates the boards and adds the additional taps to the inventory.
+Existing taps still serviced without interruption. - Response measure: There is no interruption of service to existing taps.
+Within 1 second, the new board is added to the administrative interface on the web server for administration configuration.